 You might remember Judson from one of our early Muni Diaries Live shows, which took place right after he left his post as the SFMTA spokesperson (perhaps one of the most stressful city jobs ever?).
 He’s currently the chief of staff for California State Assemblyman David Chiu.

-This story is an installment of San Francisco Diaries, our spinoff series that just celebrated its first birthday!
+This story is an installment of San Francisco Diaries, our spinoff series, which just celebrated its first birthday!
 Thanks to your support on Patreon, we’ve been able to record lots of new stories in our podcast studio.
-If you like what you hear and can spare that coffee money for a day or two, we’d appreciate your help.
-Find us at Patreon.com/munidiaries.
+If you like these stories and can spare your coffee money for a day or two, we’d appreciate your help.
+You can find us at Patreon.com/munidiaries.

-And if you or someone you know has a great story about San Francisco, we are all ears.
-Pitch your piece at firstname.lastname@example.org.
+Know someone with a great story about San Francisco?
+We are all ears—submit your own story at firstname.lastname@example.org.

-Photo by torbakhopper on Twitter
+Photo by @goincase